signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

   set of commands that a endpoint supports.
 (We can even imagine automatically selecting a constructor or a method based on its signature but this may be weird).

-To reason about services, we do need `[EndpointServiceAvailability( Type endpointType )]` and `[assembly:EndpointServiceTypeAvailability( Type serviceType, Type endpointType )`.
+To reason about services, we do need `[EndpointServiceAvailability( Type endpointDefinition )]` and `[assembly:EndpointServiceTypeAvailability( Type serviceType, Type endpointDefinition )`.
 The good news is that they apply to singletons and scoped services: we don't need more.
-It is important to understand at this point that any "regular" service (that is not tied to an EndPointType) be it singleton or scoped MUST be available from all the endpoints.
+It is important to understand at this point that any "regular" service (that is not tied to an EndpointDefinition) be it singleton or scoped MUST be available from all the endpoints.
 If it is not, then its a bug that must be corrected by:
-- Declaring it to be available in the DefaultEndpointType (this tags the service to be IsEndpointService).
+- Declaring it to be available in the DefaultEndpointDefinition (this tags the service to be IsEndpointService).
-- Declaring it to be available in any EndpointType that can expose it (and do the job of actually supporting it in every existing EndpointType).
+- Declaring it to be available in any EndpointDefinition that can expose it (and do the job of actually supporting it in every existing EndpointDefinition).

-__Remarks__:
+### Limitations
-- A singleton marked with one or more `EndpointServiceAvailability` and no `EndpointSingletonServiceOwner` is an error.
-This breaks the `IAutoService` magic that automatically computes the lifetime based on the dependencies but this limitation concerns only singleton endpoint services.
+A singleton marked with one or more and no `EndpointSingletonServiceOwner` is an error (we have no owner for it).
+This first limitation breaks the `IAutoService` magic that automatically computes the lifetime based on the dependencies but this limitation concerns only singleton endpoint services.
 Endpoint is an "advanced" concept: one won't implement an EndPoint every day and defining a service for an endpoint is a special task.
+We then decide the following:
+- ISingletonAutoService and IScopedAutoService interface markers can still be used: they settle the lifetime and any incoherency will be detected.
+- IAutoService alone has no real effect: either there is a `EndpointSingletonServiceOwner` attribute somewhere that sets it as a singleton, or there are only one or more `EndpointServiceAvailability` declarations that set it as a scoped service.

-- We have skipped an important point here: the "Endpoint services and specialization" issue.
-This is not trivial but the main point is that the IAutoService lifetime detection is available for endpoint services but extending service availability of inherited services is forbidden.
-Only mere interfaces and classes can extend the service availability of their base types.
+We have skipped an important point: the "Endpoint services and specialization" issue.
+This is not trivial... at all:

-All this implies a refactoring of the static type analysis so that a class or an interface is associated to 0 or more EndpointType, the IsEndpointService bit flag is now derived from the emptiness of this set.

-Thanks to this, any assembly that is tied to a "host capability" can participate in these associations.
-The CK.AspNet.Auth assembly for instance can declare the `IAuthenticationService` to be a endpoint specific (and exclusive!) service of the DefaultEndpointType.
+- Can a specialized endpoint service type extends its availability to more EndpointDefinition than its base type?
+- IAutoService implies a final unique (non ambiguous) chain of inheritance.
+Fully supporting IAutoService (even for scoped service) would require to scope the graph resolution to each EndpointDefinition context.

+Our current intuition is that trying to fully support the IAutoService capabilities for endpoint services will ultimately lead to multiple independent DI containers, a situation where the "singleton" semantics will be lost or "diluted" in too much complexity.

+BUT!
+We must allow a some general capability expressed as a mere (non endpoint) interface to be implemented by different concrete classes in different EndpointDefinition.

+Do we need to totally forget the "singleton ownership" and follow the "scope the graph resolution to each EndpointDefinition context" way?
+This is tempting:
+- We would have "contextual endpoint singletons" that live their life in each context.
+- True singletons still exist: they come from the "Global DI".
+- EndpointDefinition would simply rely on a `EndpointServiceAvailability` that states that the type is a endpoint service (regardless of its lifetime) in a given EndpointDefinition.
+And this reintroduces one of the previous idea: this endpoint service must now be explicitly allowed in any other EndpointDefinition to be available.

+This deeply change the current implementation but in such a "global" way that it may paradoxically be doable.
+Instead of having one

-It is the service that now claims to be tied to a EndpointType.
-When it is the DefaultEndpointType we cannot do much, but for the other ones, we may now check that they really support it: ensuring at setup time that the System is coherent is an important aspect of the Automatic DI.
-To do this, the fact that a EndpointType handles a service type must be discoverable by reflection.
-A simple `[EndpointServices( params Type[] types )]` on the specialized EndpointType should be enough.
+It is the service that now claims to be tied to a EndpointDefinition.
+When it is the DefaultEndpointDefinition we cannot do much, but for the other ones, we may now check that they really support it: ensuring at setup time that the System is coherent is an important aspect of the Automatic DI.
+To do this, the fact that a EndpointDefinition handles a service type must be discoverable by reflection.
+A simple `[EndpointServices( params Type[] types )]` on the specialized EndpointDefinition should be enough.

-It is now time to better describe how a EndpointType does its magic.
-Because of the required `IHostedService.StartAsync` used as the "OnGlobalContainerBuild" hook, everything starts (at runtime) with the singleton Auto service `EndpointTypeManager` that captures the global DI container and the DefaultEndpointType real object instance through its constructor.
+It is now time to better describe how a EndpointDefinition does its magic.
+Because of the required `IHostedService.StartAsync` used as the "OnGlobalContainerBuild" hook, everything starts (at runtime) with the singleton Auto service `EndpointTypeManager` that captures the global DI container and the DefaultEndpointDefinition real object instance through its constructor.

 This `EndpointTypeManager` is a `IHostedService` with a no-op StartSync method: the constructor is enough (we don't need an sync context here), the hosted service is only here to trigger the type resolution from the global DI container as early as possible.

-The `EndpointTypeManager` constructor calls an internal `SetGlobalContainer( IServiceProvider )` method on the DefaultEndpointType that memorizes the global container as its own one and relays the call to all the other existing EndpointType that can now use the global one to do their job... and we are done.
+The `EndpointTypeManager` constructor calls an internal `SetGlobalContainer( IServiceProvider )` method on the DefaultEndpointDefinition that memorizes the global container as its own one and relays the call to all the other existing EndpointDefinition that can now use the global one to do their job... and we are done.

 What?!
 -
 Of course, this is the only the final runtime part.
 The real (and hard) work has been done before.
-Before that, our "BeforeContainerBuild" hook on the IStObjMap has been called by the AddStObjMap extension method and has provided the global `IServiceCollection` to all the EndpointType instances.
+Before that, our "BeforeContainerBuild" hook on the IStObjMap has been called by the AddStObjMap extension method and has provided the global `IServiceCollection` to all the EndpointDefinition instances.
-The EndpointType instances have used it to configure their own `IServiceCollection` and build from it their own container.
+The EndpointDefinition instances have used it to configure their own `IServiceCollection` and build from it their own container.
 The global `IServiceCollection` is then cleaned up of all the specific endpoint services and returns to the host that will build the final global container... and we are done.